hallard/WeMos-Lora/README.md

 You can find more information on WeMos on their [site][1], it's really well documented.
 I now use WeMos boards instead of NodeMCU's one because they're just smaller, features remains the same, but I also suspect WeMos regulator far better quality than the one used on NodeMCU that are just fake of originals AMS117 3V3.

-**Boards arrived from OSHPark, I did not fully tested them yet, I will update ASAP.
-Use at your own risks**
+Boards arrived from OSHPark, I tested them, works fine with forked version of [single Channel LoRaWAN Gateway][5] but you can use any program that is compatible with RFM95 Lora module according it to real pinout.

 Detailed Description
 ====================